-The Lantern Festival is a traditional Chinese holiday celebrated on the fifteenth day of the Lunar New Year, marking the final day of new year celebrations.
-This year, the Lantern Festival falls on February 15, 2022.
+Lantern Festival is a traditional Chinese holiday celebrated on the fifteenth day of the Lunar New Year, marking the final day of new year celebrations.
+This year, Lantern Festival falls on 5 February 2023.
 Learn about the mythical and historical origins of this vibrant holiday and how it is celebrated.

 What is Lantern Festival?